Obsessive-Compulsive Disorder (OCD)

 - Fear of environmental or human contamination

 People with OCD use certain behaviors, habits, or routines to manage their obsessions and anxieties.
 They keep doing it repeatedly.
 They don’t like and don’t want to engage in these obsessive activities.
-Furthermore, they feel that their anxiety would get worse if they don’t follow along.
-However, compulsions are just a temporary solution.
-The compulsions quickly reoccur in response to the obsessions.
+However, they feel that their anxiety will get worse if they don’t follow along.
+But compulsions are just a temporary solution.
+The compulsions quickly recur in response to the obsessions.
+This loop causes this cycle of worry.

 Examples of compulsions: